 If you’ve never been to Munising, Michigan it is quite truly a gem!
-If you’re a nature lover like our family this absolutely must be a stop on your road trip.
+If you’re a nature lover like our family this absolutely MUST be a stop on your road trip.
 There are numerous waterfalls (and maps of these waterfalls in local businesses!), beaches, and no shortage of nature.
-In fact Pictured Rocks National Lakeshore is right there – all 100 miles of trails, cliffs, beaches, waterfalls, and more!
+In fact Pictured Rocks National Lakeshore is right there and is one of the most beautiful places in Michigan – all 100 miles of trails, cliffs, beaches, waterfalls, and more!
 Definitely leave enough time to explore some of the area.
+In fact these two cruise tours in Munising alone make it worth a road trip.

 After spending many hours planning our road trip through Michigan we settled on two cruises in the Munising area – Shipwreck Tours and the National Pictured Rocks Lakeshore Cruise – both equally as beautiful and worth adding to your itinerary.
 Although I was a little hesitant on taking our active 1 year old on both cruises the same it ended up working out well!